Tea: Storage

 Storage conditions determine the shelf life of tea; black tea shelf life is greater than that of green teas.
 Some, such as flower teas, may last only a month or so.
 Others, such as pu-erh, improve with age.
-To remain fresh and prevent mold, tea needs to be stored away from heat, light, air, and moisture.
+To remain fresh and prevent mould, tea needs to be stored away from heat, light, air, and moisture.
 Tea must be kept at room temperature in an air-tight container.
 Black tea in a bag within a sealed opaque canister may keep for two years.
 Green tea deteriorates more rapidly, usually in less than a year.
 Tightly rolled gunpowder tea leaves keep longer than the more open-leafed Chun Mee tea.

 Storage life for all teas can be extended by using desiccant or oxygen-absorbing packets, vacuum sealing, or refrigeration in air-tight containers (except green tea, where discrete use of refrigeration or freezing is recommended and temperature variation kept to a minimum).